rdjondo/CarND-Capstone/README.md

 + Created feature branch for work on traffic-light detection with tensorflow
 + Created feature branch for work on traffic-light detection without tensorflow (simulation only)
 + Created feature branch for work on waypoint calculation
++ Created feature branch for work on drive-by-wire